In the 1860s, Zinfandel became known as a fine claret grape, an image that would be continually be reinforced.

-Anthony P. Smith made his first wine from Zeinfandall.
+Anthony P. Smith made his first wine from Zinfandel.

-The Transactions of the California State Agricultural Society contain several references to Zinfandel.
+The California State Agricultural Society transaction records contain several references to Zinfandel.
 James Nickerson of Folsom thought Black Zinfandel was the best variety they had for red table wine.
 William Flint, a Sacramento New Englander praised it.
 Even James Marshall, the man who discovered gold in 1848, had the variety in his Coloma nursery.
 References to Black St. Peters here and there in the Sierra Foothills can also be found but there are no references after 1860.

-James Warren publisher of the California Farmer is attracted to Zinfandel Grapes after visiting Charles Couvilleaud’s vineyard in Marysville.
+James L. L. Warren is attracted to Zinfandel grapes after visiting Charles Couvilleaud’s vineyard in Marysville.
 He describes it carefully.